MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ##### SyncOptions

-While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above.
+While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize many aspects of the default behavior mentioned above.
 The options available are identical to the [CodePushOptions](#codepushoptions), with the exception of the `checkFrequency` option:

 - **deploymentKey** *(String)* - Refer to [`CodePushOptions`](#codepushoptions).